 8. Eat an entire jar of Vegemite with a spoon

 While we don’t eat shrimps on bar-bees, it is a well-known and long-respected Australia Day tradition that you start your day by eating an entire jar of Vegemite with a spoon.
-If you don’t do it, your friends get to take turns slapping you in the face with a boomerang. #Truth.
+If you don’t do it, your friends get to take turns slapping you in the face with a thong. #Truth.

 9. Watch Muriel’s Wedding and The Castle